 Home adaptations

-Adaptations are changes to your home that help you and your family live independently with privacy, confidence and dignity.
+Adaptations are changes to your home that help you and your family live independently with privacy, confidence, and dignity.

 Contents

-Stage 1 Initial Approval in Principle
+Stage 1 Initial approval in principle

 Timescales for this stage will vary from person to person.

-Stage 2 Preparation of Drawing and Works Specification
+Stage 2 Preparation of drawing and works specification

-The documents prepared need to be approved by you and your Occupational Therapist so it is important to ask any questions you have about the works or grants process.
+The documents prepared by the Care and Repair Officer need to be approved by you and your OT, so it is important to ask any questions you have about the works or grants process.
+You may wish to discuss provision of temporary equipment with your OT to assist you when your adaptation works are on site (such as commode provision).

 Timescales for this stage will vary from person to person.

-Stage 3 Final Approval
+Stage 3 Final approval

 Stage 4 Tender